JuanCTorres/Basic-C-Compiler/hwk6_TC/parser/README.md

-# Target code generation
+# Final submission

-In this part of our compiler, we look at the array of quads generated in previous steps of our project, and with the help of the symbol, we generate code targeted at Y86-assembly.
+For this submission, we have focused on bug hunting and more testing.

 ## Authors
 - SeokJun Bing